ESA Business Incubation Centres

 - ESA BIC Norway with three centres to open 31 August 2018.

 ESA Business Incubation Centres (ESA BICs) have open calls for proposals, which means that applications can be submitted at any time.

-Procedures and detailes are specific for each centre, and include both the Call for Proposal and a Proposal Template to be used.
+Procedures and details are specific for each centre, and include both the Call for Proposal and a Proposal Template to be used.
 National and site conditions specific for each centre is also specified.

-For more information, please visit the pages for the specific BICs.
+For more information, please visit the pages for the specific ESA BICs.